zacharylandes/fizzbit/replit.md

-# Overview
+# SWIVL - Creative Inspiration App

-An interactive creative inspiration app that generates personalized ideas from text prompts and images using AI.
+SWIVL is an interactive creative inspiration app that generates personalized ideas from text prompts and images using AI.
 The application presents ideas in a swipeable card interface, allowing users to explore, save, and chain creative concepts together.
 Built with a modern full-stack architecture featuring React frontend, Express backend, and AI-powered content generation.

 # User Preferences